Updated January 2020

 Builders’ Sealing Tapes

-If I was doing such a DIY sealing job again, this time I’d forensically clean the rim with 3M Adhesion Promoter 111 (AP111; right; £20 for 250ml) (‘A quick wipe of AP111 on the ionomer is suggested for best performance of the overlapping tape.
+If I was doing such a DIY sealing job again, this time I’d forensically clean the rim with something like 3M Adhesion Promoter 111 (AP111; left; £20 for 250ml) (‘A quick wipe of AP111 on the ionomer is suggested for best performance of the overlapping tape.
 AP111 will approximately double Extreme Sealing Tape’s adhesion to its own ionomer backing).

-I know from kayaking that brake cleaner, acetone (paint or nail polish remover) or any number of other highly flammable and noxious solvents like rubber or plastic-eating MEK (Methyl Ethyl Ketone, right) or Toluene will also work.
+But 20 quid a half pint is quite expensive; I know from kayaking that brake cleaner, acetone (paint or nail polish remover) or any number of other highly noxious solvents like rubber or plastic-eating MEK (Methyl Ethyl Ketone, right) or Toluene will also work.

 Have I missed any ideas?
 Let me know.